decentraland/adr/content/ADR-253-light-sources.md

 Creators might want to turn off the default light of the sun, to have better control over lighting conditions.
 This is essential for example to create a spooky ambiance.

-They could be done via a component on the root entity.
-Otherwise it could be a scene setting in the scene.json.
-TBD.
+This will be done by adding a `LightSource` component to the root entity, using the type `Global`.
+This will override the default directional light from the sun or moon.

+Default values:

+- Default directional light should match typical daylight
+- Direction could vary with time-of-day (if implemented)
+- Reasonable ambient light for scene visibility

-It should ideally be possible to do both in worlds and in Genesis City, but perhaps we can start with enabling it just in worlds for now if that’s easier.
+It should be possible to do both in worlds and in Genesis City.

-To consider: Instead of turning on-off, can we also dim or tint the default light?

 ## Serialization